kdeldycke/awesome-engineering-team-management/.github/contributing.md

 ## Pull-requests and issues

-- Search past and current issues and pull-requests for previous suggestions before making a new one, as yours may be a duplicate or a work in progress.
+- Search past and current issues and pull-requests for previous suggestions before making a new one.
+Yours may be a duplicate or a work in progress.

 - Only one list item per commit.